VirtuosoChris/YarnMachine/README.md

 https://github.com/vincentlaucsb/csv-parser

 Additional Notes, differences from "real" Yarn Spinner:
+- All the things mentioned in the tutorial at https://docs.yarnspinner.dev/getting-started/writing-in-yarn were implemented, tested, and should work; beyond that we have serialization including deterministic RNG.

-- Since this is C++ / engine agnostic, GUI is bring-your-own.
+- Since this is C++ / engine agnostic, GUI / user interaction / event loops / threading / etc is bring-your-own.
-- This logically includes all markup parsing, eg. as described here: https://docs.yarnspinner.dev/getting-started/writing-in-yarn/markup
+- This logically includes markup parsing beyond the built-in attributes, eg. as described here: https://docs.yarnspinner.dev/getting-started/writing-in-yarn/markup
-- character attribute, select, plurals, and ordinals as described on that same page feel more like a language feature / syntactic sugar but they aren't compiled to anything special in the .yarnc and are treated like any other markup.
-This can be seen in how they don't seem to be supported in the current Try Yarnspinner sandbox or the VS code plugin.
-I plan to add a "helper" / convenience function for processing these specific markups and add them to the "demo" dialog player.
+- See the demo in main.cpp for an example of how to extend the YarnRunnerBase class with a custom dialogue runner for your game
 - Built in operators and functions have been tested and implemented and should all work.
-- Commands and functions are implemented as std::function callbacks stored in a lookup table
+- Custom functions and markup callbacks are implemented as std::function callbacks stored in a lookup table
 - The sample command binding functionality is supplied via VirtuosoConsole's QuakeStyleConsole.h https://github.com/VirtuosoChris/VirtuosoConsole which can take an arbitrary c++ function and do template magic to generate type correct iostream parsers without writing any code yourself.
-But you can do whatever you want with commands, like pass them to a scripting language or whatever else you want.
+But you can do whatever you want with commands, like pass them to a scripting language or whatever else you want. see instructions or main.cpp.
+This also uses std::function in the implementation.
 - The VM state is serializable, and uses nlohmann's c++ JSON library as a dependency to do this: https://github.com/nlohmann/json
 - Tutorials, examples, and easy dependency fetching / building to come :)
+- the std::regex markup parsing should probably be replaced since std::regex is apparently not maintained and horribly slow.
+It's absolutely fine for now though.